macdice/skip-locked-tests/README.md

-feature is, I created a table work (id, data, status) and then create 10,000 items with status 'NEW' and then started a number of worker threads that did the following pair of transactions, with and without SKIP LOCKED DATA on the end of the SELECT statement, until all rows were deleted:
+feature is, I created a table work (id, data, status) and then create 10,000 items with status 'NEW' and then started a number of worker threads that did the following pair of transactions, with and without SKIP LOCKED on the end of the SELECT statement, until all rows were deleted:

     BEGIN